HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-02-the-components-of-a-blockchain.md

 #### Elliptic Curve Cryptography

-There are many different public-key cryptography schemes but blockchain technology mostly relies on [elliptic curve cryptography]({{ site.baseurl }}{% post_url /technology/expert/2022-02-04-1-elliptic-curve-cryptography %}) (ECC) is used.
+There are many different public-key cryptography schemes and in blockchains [elliptic curve cryptography]({{ site.baseurl }}{% post_url /technology/expert/2022-02-04-1-elliptic-curve-cryptography %}) (ECC) is dominant.
 Cryptography mostly relies on one-way functions and multiplication on an elliptic curve is the second one-way function we introduce after the previously explained hash functions.
-We show how this special type of *discrete math* works and why it is a well suited tool to build a concept of ownership on a distributed perr-to-peer network.
+We show how this special type of *discrete math* works and why it is a well suited tool to build a concept of ownership on a distributed peer-to-peer network.

 ![Finite Field Addition](/assets/post_files/technology/expert/2.3.1-ecc/finite_addition.gif)

 #### Generating Keys and Addresses

-Money or data sent to a public key can only be accessed by someone who has knowledge of the corresponding private key.
-With the basics of elliptic curve cryptography understood, we show how it is applied to create a public key from a private key.
+Money or data sent to a public key can only be accessed by someone who has knowledge of the corresponding private key - the owner.
+With the basics of elliptic curve cryptography understood, we show how it is applied to [create a public key from a private key]({{ site.baseurl }}{% post_url /technology/expert/2022-02-04-2-generating-keys-and-addresses %}).
 At this point, you already understand why the derivation of a public key from a private key cannot be reversed, which is the single most important attribute of PKC.

 When you transfer cryptocurrencies you will barely ever use a public key, but rather an *address* that was generated from a *public key*.
 This step relies on the one-wayness of hash functions that we introduced before.